elixir-europe-training/ELIXIR-Training-SPLASH/README.md

 * [How to contribute](https://elixir-europe-training.github.io/ELIXIR-Training-SPLASH/how_to_contribute)

-Do you which to contact the editors of this project?
+Do you whish to contact the editors of this project?
 Use [training-splash@elixir-europe.org](mailto:training-splash@elixir-europe.org)

 If you want to build the website locally, please have a look at our [Git tutorial](https://elixir-europe-training.github.io/ELIXIR-Training-SPLASH/working_with_git).